 - Circuit Breaker – To avoid the chain of failures problem we need to apply the Circuit Breaker pattern

-- Monitoring – Given that there are number of components,we would need monitor mechanism to monitor their state and also collect run time statistics from them to get a picture of the health status of the system landscape and its current usage.
+- Monitoring – Given that there is a number of components, we would need monitor mechanism to monitor their state and also collect run-time statistics from them to get a picture of the health status of the system landscape and its current usage.

-- Centralized log analysis – To be able to track messages and detect when they got stuck we need a centralized log analysis function that is capable to reaching out to the servers and collect the log files that each microservice produce.
+- Centralized log analysis – To be able to track messages and detect when they got stuck we need a centralized log analysis function that is capable to reach out to the servers and collect the log files that each microservice produces.

 - Edge Server – To expose the API services externally and to prevent unauthorized access to the internal microservices we need an edge server that all external traffic goes through.

 - Securing the endpoints – To protect the exposed API services ex. apply OAuth2

 In upcoming posts, we can check how the suggested reference model can be implemented.